Your success in life depends on the decisions you make.

 …Click!…luckily it was an empty chamber.
 That’s a good outcome to a bad decision making process.

 In business, investing and life people often confuse the quality of the decision with the outcome.
 People underestimate the role played by luck.
-I sometimes meet people who say they’re happy with their ridiculous financial adviser and expensive funds…just because they’ve done ok in the last few years.
-Dude, that is not a scientific sample size nor a sensible process!
+I sometimes hear people say they’re happy with their ridiculous financial adviser and expensive funds…just because they’ve done ok in the last few years.
+That is not a scientific sample size nor a sensible process!

 In investing (and in life generally) there are no guarantees.
 But you can tilt the odds in your favour with a good decision making process.